Pontcysyllte Aqueduct: History

 In 1846, the canal and the aqueduct became part of the Shropshire Union Railways and Canal Company.
 But the intent of the merger was to build railways at a reduced cost, by using the existing routes of the canals they owned.
 By 1849, the plan to turn canals into railways had been dropped.
 As the aqueduct was largely in an area that was served by railways owned by the Great Western Railway, the London and North Western Railway was more than happy for the canal to remain open as long as it remained profitable.
 With the start of the First World War in 1914, the Shropshire Union – of which the Pontcysyllte aqueduct was a part – served the war effort with its fleet of more than 450 narrow boats.

 Commercial traffic on the canal greatly declined after a waterway breach near Newtown, Powys (now part of the Montgomery Canal) in 1936.
 By 1939 boat movements across the aqueduct to Llangollen had ceased.
 The canal was formally closed to navigation under the London Midland and Scottish Railway (Canals) Act 1944 (8 & 9 Geo.
 6. c. ii)).
 On 6 September 1945, due to inadequate maintenance, the canal breached its banks east of Llangollen near Sun Bank Halt.
 The flow of hundreds of tons of water washed away the embankment of the railway further down the hill, tearing a 40 yd crater 50 ft deep.
 This caused the first traffic of the morning, a mail and goods train composed of 16 carriages and two vans, to crash into the breach, killing one and injuring two engine crew.

 The aqueduct was saved (despite its official closure to waterway traffic) because it was still required as a water feeder for the remainder of the Shropshire Union Canal.
 The aqueduct also supplied drinking water to a reservoir at Hurleston.
-In 1955 the Mid & South East Cheshire Water Board agreed to maintain the canal securing its future.
+In 1955 the Mid and South-East Cheshire Water Board agreed to maintain the canal securing its future.

 In the latter half of the 20th century, leisure boating traffic began to rise.
 In a rebranding exercise by British Waterways in the 1980s, the former industrial waterway was renamed the Llangollen Canal.
 It has since become one of the most popular canals for holidaymakers in Britain because of its aqueducts and scenery.
 The Pontcysyllte Aqueduct is now maintained and managed by the Canal & River Trust (branded Glandŵr Cymru in Wales).
 Otters have been seen in the area.